buanide/_data_gouv/README.md

      uv pip install -e .

-3) modify the main.py to use function of the package or create your own .py file to use the function you need
+3) modify the demo.py to use function of the package or create your own .py file to use the function that you need

 You need elements for this code: